Nissan Maxima: Eighth generation (2016)

-The eighth-generation Maxima was unveiled at the 2015 New York International Auto Show.
+The eighth-generation Maxima was unveiled at the 2015 New York International Auto Show as a 2016 model for North America, skipping the 2015 model year.
 Sporting an athletic body redesign, Nissan calls it a "four-door sports car", a marketing term first used on the third-generation J30 series (1988–1992).
 The Nissan Sport Sedan Concept shown in the 2014 Detroit Auto Show previewed the exterior design of the vehicle.
 The vehicle was 82 lb lighter than before, with a revamped interior taking inspiration from aerospace.
 The VQ35DE engine was carried over with minor updates and 10 hp more power, uprated at 300 hp and 261 lbft of torque.
 The Maxima was available with six exterior color options and three trim levels: SV, SR, and Platinum.
 There was also an SR Midnight Edition that was introduced in 2016.
 The Midnight Edition blacked out most chrome (Grille, rims, rear chrome, exhaust tips, etc.) and added a more sporty appearance to the Maxima.
 The Midnight Edition was discontinued after the 2018 model year.
 For the 2021 model year, a 40th Anniversary edition was available with unique Ruby Slate Grey Pearl paint, black exterior & interior trim, black wheels, 40th Anniversary floor mats & exterior badge and a unique white face gauge cluster.

 This generation Maxima made its debut in China at the 2015 Guangzhou Auto Show with the Chinese name 西玛, which they used as the previous generation Nissan Cima.

 An updated Maxima was revealed at the 2018 LA Auto Show and released later that year.

 The Maxima for Mexico received a facelift on July 9, 2019.
 It was offered in the Advance, SR, and Exclusive trim lines.

 The Nissan Maxima was discontinued from the Mexican market after the 2020 model year.
 For the US and Canada, Nissan ended production of the Maxima in 2023.
 The Maxima name was planned to be used on a future electric sedan, which was also intended to receive an Infiniti counterpart.
 However, in 2025, Nissan scrapped plans to develop two electric sedans for the US, citing the declining sedan market, thus ending speculation of the return of the Maxima name.